Hunting the Earl of Rone

 First week in August

 During the past 30 years, Combe Martin Carnival week has earned many superlative comments of endorsement from a nationwide following who make the annual pilgrimage.
 The night offers a wide variety of family-orientated fun, with the Carnival Parade as its highlight.
-The main parade is on Friday 11th August and is an evening of excitement and fun, attracting thousands of onlookers and featuring a procession of colourful and imaginative floats, varying in size, theme and history some, like the Uncle Tom Cobley ,which has been entered into the parade since 1911.
+The main parade is on the Friday and is an evening of excitement and fun, attracting thousands of onlookers and featuring a procession of colourful and imaginative floats, varying in size, theme and history some, like the Uncle Tom Cobley, which has entered the parade since 1911.

 August Bank Holiday